MacroHongZ/HampDTI/README.md

 # HampDTI
-A heterogeneous graph automatic meta-path learning method for drug-target interaction prediction
+This is the implementation of [A heterogeneous graph automatic meta-path learning method for drug-target interaction prediction](https://academic.oup.com/bib/article/23/4/bbac184/6596318)

 ![](./model.png)